 Patents are a set of exclusive rights granted to the creator of new, commercially applicable and inventive products and processes.

-In Cambodia, patents are granted by the Department of Industrial Property of the Ministry of Industry and Handicraft, and are valid for twenty years.
+In Cambodia, patents are granted by the Department of Industrial Property of the Ministry of Industry, Science, Technology and Innovation, and are valid for twenty years.

 Copyrights protects original works by granting the author a set of exclusive economic and moral rights.